 You shall obtain whatever you ask for through this rosary, praying this rosary from the heart.

-On October 13, 1917, the Virgin Mary appeared as Our Lady of Sorrows, among other forms, during the apparition in Fátima that led to the 'Miracle of the Sun'.
+On October 13, 1917, the Virgin Mary appeared, among other forms, as Our Lady of Sorrows during the apparition in Fátima that led to the 'Miracle of the Sun'.

 On March 6, 1982, the Virgin Mary appeared to Marie-Claire Mukangango in Kibeho, Rwanda, and taught her the Seven Sorrows Rosary.
-Mary then told Marie-Claire that she wanted this chaplet to be restored to honor and gave her the mission of spreading it throughout the world.
+Mary then told Marie-Claire that she wanted this chaplet to be brought to light again and gave her the mission of spreading it throughout the world.
 The commission of inquiry found that Marie-Claire did not know this rosary prior to the apparition.

 The Rosary of the Seven Sorrows of Mary originated within the Order of the Servants of Mary, founded in 1233 in Florence by seven merchants devoted to Our Lady of Sorrows.
 The Virgin Mary appeared to them on Good Friday, April 13, 1239, holding a black robe and accompanied by angels, some of whom carried the instruments of the Passion.
 She then asked the seven founders to wear this black habit in memory of her mourning and the sorrows she endured during the Passion of her Son.
 She also recommended that they meditate often on her sorrows if they wanted to be pleasing to her.
 The Order of Servites subsequently became one of the main promoters of the devotion to Our Lady of Sorrows, from which the Rosary of the Seven Sorrows developed.The Seven Sorrows Rosary is usually made of black beads, in reference to the Order of Servites, or light blue beads, representing Mary's tears.
-It is divided into seven sections, each consisting of a medal representing one of the Seven Sorrows of Mary, followed by seven small beads.
-It also has a tail consisting of three small beads and a large medal, for a total of 49 + 3 small beads.There are several variations in the recitation of the Seven Sorrows Rosary, sometimes including optional or specific prayers, but each of these variations are based on a common traditional structure, which the following:
+It is divided into 7 sections of 7 beads and one medal representing one of the Seven Sorrows of Mary.
+It also has a tail of three small beads and a large medal.There are several variations in the recitation of the Seven Sorrows Rosary, sometimes including optional or specific prayers, but each of these variations are based on a common traditional structure, which the following:

-• 1 Act of Contrition on the large introductory medal• 3 Hail Marys in honor of the tears of Mary, either at the beginning or end of the rosary• 1 Our Father on the medals (or large beads) at the beginning of each meditation on one of the Seven Sorrows• 7 Hail Marys on the small beads in honor of the Sorrow being meditated upon
+• 1 Act of Contrition in the beginning of the Rosary• 3 Hail Marys in honor of the tears of Mary, either at the beginning or at the end of the rosary• 1 Our Father on the medals (or large beads) at the beginning of each meditation on one of the Seven Sorrows• 7 Hail Marys on the small beads while meditating on the particular Sorrow

 In the same way as for the mysteries of the traditional Rosary, on each medal (or large bead), one announces and meditates on one of the Seven Sorrows experienced by Mary during her life.
 These sorrows, which are found in the Gospels, are as follows: